College of Science and Health > Admission & Aid > Graduate Admission & Aid > Newly Admitted Graduate Students > Next Steps

 1 E. Jackson Blvd.

 The Chicago Transit Authority (CTA) U-Pass is a university program that provides college students unlimited rides on CTA-operated bus and rail lines.
 Full-time science and health graduate students (eight or more credit hours) are eligible for the U-Pass.
-Visit upass.depaul.edu
+Visit upass.depaul.edu for more information.

 DePaul does not have parking facilities at the Loop Campus.
 However, many nearby parking facilities offer a reduced rate for DePaul students.
 Please contact Parking Services at (773) 325-7275 for a current list of participating parking facilities.